aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 :::

 :::warning
 Aiven for OpenSearch only allows one migration to progress at a time.
-Ensure the current migration finishes before starting a new one to avoid interruptions.
+Once the data migration is complete, it triggers the backup process.
+You cannot start a new migration until the backup process is finished.

+If needed, you can either wait for the backup process to complete or contact the [support team](mailto:support@aiven.io) to disable backups and start a new migration.
 :::

 ### Amazon S3